zyNotCute/cs-broad-lens/task1/task1.md

 You can pull the docker image of the server [here](https://hub.docker.com/repository/docker/lesliejiang/pincode/general), and run it on your local machine.
 Your goal is to find the right pincode.
 (10 pts)

 6. I set up a http server (That is to say, you can visit it in your browser) listening on port 5000.
 If you visit it directly, you'll get blocked.
-Try escaping its limitations.
+Try bypassing its limitations.
 After that, you'll see a string like "flag{ xxxx }", which we call a flag.
 Likewise, [here](https://hub.docker.com/repository/docker/lesliejiang/header/general) is the docker image.
 Your goal is to get the flag.
 (10 pts)

 7. I set up a http server listening on port 5000.
 Try to bypass the login, then you'll see the flag.
 The docker image is [here](https://hub.docker.com/repository/docker/lesliejiang/cookies/general).